Informatiebrief huisgenoten - niet-immuun - Engels

 The duration of the quarantine period is not the same for everyone.
 The following rules apply to the most common situations:

-- Your housemate with corona is in isolation at home and remains in his or her own room.
+- Your housemate with corona is quarantining at home and remains in his or her own room.
 You and your housemate do not have any contact.

-- Your housemate with corona cannot go into isolation in his or her own room.
+- Your housemate with corona cannot quarantine in his or her own room.
 You and your housemates share the same room/rooms and are in close contact with each other.

-ou then need to go into quarantine as soon as you hear that your housemate has corona.
+In that case, you need to go into quarantine as soon as you hear that your housemate has corona.
+You start counting the number of days from the day on which your housemate is no longer considered infectious.
 You must quarantine for 10 additional days starting from the moment that your housemate is no longer infectious.
-If the test result on day 5 is negative, then you may end the quarantine.
+If the test result on day 5 is negative, you may end the quarantine.

 How long will my housemate with corona remain infectious?

 Your housemate will be infectious as long as he/she has symptoms and for at least 7 days after the symptoms start.
-If, after those 7 days, your housemate has not had any symptoms for a period of 24 hours, then your housemate can no longer infect you or others.
-You should consult with the Municipal Public Health Service (GGD) about how infectious your housemate is if he or she is ill for longer than 7 days.
+If, after those 7 days, your housemate has not had any symptoms for a period of 24 hours, your housemate can no longer infect you or others.
+You should consult with the GGD about how infectious your housemate is if he or she is ill for longer than 7 days.

-If your housemate had no symptoms when tested and also did not develop any symptoms afterwards, then we assume that your housemate is infectious up to and including 5 days after the test.
-Discuss this with the GGD as well.
+If your housemate had no symptoms when tested and also did not develop any symptoms afterwards, your housemate is infectious up to and including 5 days after the test that showed that he/she had corona.

 After ending your quarantine, take the following into account: